Benjamin Levin (academic): Child exploitation convictions

 On July 8, 2013, Levin was arrested by the Toronto Police Service sex-crimes unit and charged with seven counts of child exploitation, including charges of possessing and accessing child pornography.
 He had been a suspect of the police service since mid-2012.
 He was released on $100,000 bail.

-According to a letter sent by Levin to his former colleagues he would "be pleading guilty on March 3 [2015] to three of the seven charges, namely one count of possession of child pornography, one count of making written child pornography, and one count of counselling a sexual assault."
-As well, the judge noted that though Levin didn't plead guilty to this offence, he unquestionably also distributed child pornography, including sending various images to the undercover officers who were investigating him.
+According to a letter sent by Levin to his former colleagues he would "be pleading guilty on March 3, 2015 to three of the seven charges, namely one count of possession of child pornography, one count of making written child pornography, and one count of counselling a sexual assault."
+As well, the judge noted that though Levin did not plead guilty to this offence, he unquestionably also distributed child pornography, including sending various images to the undercover officers who were investigating him.
 On May 29, 2015, he was sentenced to three years in prison.
 He only spent three months of his sentence in jail before being paroled.